Columbia Valley: Washington’s Biggest Wine Region

 Known locally as “Napa Valley in Blue Jeans,” this agricultural hub was first famous for its wheat, asparagus, and sweet onions before becoming wine’s next big thing.
 Unable to be defined by one kind of terroir, soils, precipitation levels, and elevations vary from the west to the east to the south.

-• What it’s known for: Cabernet Sauvignon, Syrah, Sangiovese, Viognier, Marsanne, Roussanne, Petit Verdot, Cabernet Franc, Malbec, Bordeaux-Style Blends.
+• What it’s famous for: Cabernet Sauvignon, Syrah, Sangiovese, Viognier, Marsanne, Roussanne, Petit Verdot, Cabernet Franc, Malbec, Bordeaux-style blends.

 • Cool fact: Washington wine got its start here in the 1850s with Cinsault plantings by Italian immigrants.

-Technically located in Oregon, this seemingly inhospitable region became an official AVA in 2015.
-“The Rocks” which describes an ancient riverbed of of baseball-sized cobblestones was singled out as a special place for Rhône varieties due to its similarities to parts of Châteauneuf-du-Pape.
-Wine from this region can be expensive and difficult to find with seemingly every offering being elevated to cult-like status.
+Technically in Oregon, this seemingly inhospitable region became an official AVA in 2015.
+“The Rocks,” which describes an ancient riverbed of baseball-sized cobblestones, was singled out as a special place for Rhône varieties due to its similarities to parts of Châteauneuf-du-Pape.
+Wine from this region can be expensive and difficult to find, with seemingly every offering elevated to cult-like status.

-• What it’s known for: Syrah, Cabernet Franc, Tempranillo, Malbec, Viognier.
+• What it’s famous for: Syrah, Cabernet Franc, Tempranillo, Malbec, Viognier.

 Horse Heaven Hills

-This expansive, desolate region is home to large vineyards (1500+ acres) that are a sight to behold.
-Not only is this place known for quantity (25% of Washington’s total grape production), it’s known for quality: this is the home of Washington’s first, second, and third 100-point wines from old vines on Champoux Vineyard made by Quilceda Creek Vintners.
+This expansive, desolate region is home to large vineyards (1,500+ acres) that are a sight to behold.
+Not only is this place known for quantity (25% of Washington’s total grape production), but it’s known for quality: this is the home of Washington’s first, second, and third 100-point wines from old vines on Champoux Vineyard made by Quilceda Creek.
 It’s here in Horse Heaven Hills that you’ll find Columbia Crest, which is one of Ste.
 Michelle Wine Estates prized winery brands.

-• What it’s known for: Cabernet Sauvignon, Merlot, Chardonnay, Riesling, Syrah.
+• What it’s famous for: Cabernet Sauvignon, Merlot, Chardonnay, Riesling, Syrah.

 Mercer-estate-Washington-HorseHeavenHills_20140903

 Mercer Estate in Horse Heaven Hills – one of the driest regions in the state.
-WA Wine Commission/Andrea Johnson
+Photo: WA Wine Commission/Andrea Johnson.

 Lesser-Known Regions

-Some of the best values in Columbia Valley are found from its lesser-known wine regions.
+Some of the best values in Columbia Valley are in its lesser-known wine regions.

 • Wahluke Slope: Vies with Red Mountain as one of the driest and warmest climates in the state.
-This quiet, remote region is responsible for producing consistently great Cabernet Sauvignon, Syrah, and Merlot at more than fair prices.
+This quiet, remote region produces consistently great Cabernet Sauvignon, Syrah, and Merlot at more than fair prices.

-• Ancient Lakes: Technically called Ancient Lakes of the Columbia Valley, this AVA is named after glacial lakes that pothole the region.
+• Ancient Lakes: Technically, its full name is Ancient Lakes of the Columbia Valley.
+This AVA gets its name after glacial lakes that pothole the region.
 Expect crisp, citrus-tinged Riesling, Chardonnay, Sauvignon Blanc, and Pinot Gris.

-• Lake Chelan Valley: Often thought of a sunny getaway for Vitamin D-starved Seattleites, the stunning, glacier-fed lake at the center of this valley stabilizes temperatures in the area, saving grapes from extreme temperatures both hot and cold.
+• Lake Chelan Valley: A sunny getaway for vitamin D-starved Seattleites, the stunning, glacier-fed lake at the center of this valley stabilizes temperatures in the area, saving grapes from extreme temperatures, both hot and cold.
 Seek out its Malbec, Pinot Noir, Gewürztraminer, and sparkling wines.

-• Naches Heights: Sitting just outside of the Yakima Valley, this region is notable as all vineyards are farmed either organically, biodynamically, or salmon-safe, with some a combination.
+• Naches Heights: Sitting just outside of the Yakima Valley, this region is notable as all vineyards are either organic, biodynamic, or salmon-safe, with some a combination.

-• Lewis-Clark Valley: Established in 2016, this AVA mostly sits in Idaho, but creeps into Washington State and Columbia Valley.
+• Lewis-Clark Valley: Official in 2016, this AVA mostly sits in Idaho but creeps into Washington State and Columbia Valley.
 Though it is still developing its present-day personality, the Lewis-Clark Valley once had a thriving industry before Prohibition.
-Our guess: As this area is cooler, it will likely deliver us more elegant red and white wines.
+Our guess: as this area is cooler, it will likely deliver us more elegant red and white wines.

 Red-Mountain-Wine-Region-Fall-Andrea-Robinson

 Red Mountain AVA along the Yakima River in the fall season.
-WA Wine Commission/Andrea Johnson
+Photo: WA Wine Commission/Andrea Johnson.

 Last Word

-1. Unlike many Old World wine regions, nearly all vineyards in Washington are irrigated.
+1. Unlike many Old World wine regions, nearly all vineyards in Washington get irrigation.
 While essential for the production of wine in the Columbia Valley, this is considered a somewhat controversial practice in viticulture as it can artificially inflate yields, place undue stress on water resources, and create less variation across vintages.
 But then again, most wine regions in Europe don’t survive in extreme desert-like conditions.

-3. Despite the largesse of natural benefits, very few Washington vineyards are organic and even less are biodynamic, but there are notable exceptions.
-(See: Cayuse Vineyards, Wilridge Winery)
+3. Despite the largesse of natural benefits, very few Washington vineyards are organic and even fewer are biodynamic, but notable exceptions exist.
+(See: Cayuse Vineyards)

-4. There’s an interesting separation between winemakers and growers–in that some are exclusively winemakers and growers.
-While there are a number of true estate wineries in Washington, many winemakers choose to have their grapes shipped to their facilities by trucks from growers in the Columbia Valley.
-This comes with some inherent risk: Freshly picked grapes are sensitive objects and transporting them from a semi-arid steppe environment, over a mountain range, and into a cool climate can place undue stress on them.
+4. There’s an interesting separation between winemakers and growers in that some are exclusively winemakers or growers.
+While there are several true estate wineries in Washington, many winemakers choose to have their grapes shipped to their facilities by trucks from growers in the Columbia Valley.
+This comes with some inherent risk: Freshly picked grapes are sensitive objects, and transporting them from a semi-arid steppe environment, over a mountain range, and into a cool climate can place undue stress on them.

 Are you familiar with Washington State or Columbia Valley wine?
 We’d love to hear your thoughts.